All you have to do is start

 If you’re submitting via the Coalition Application, you will apply for our Signature Scholar Programs and/or Nemerov Writing Scholars Program through the WashU Pathway after you’ve submitted both your profile and the Washington University-specific questions.

 Transfer applicants should use the Common Application.
-The application opens on December 1 and must be completed by the application deadline.
+The application must be completed by the application deadline.

 Complete the general application questions and the section that is specific to WashU.
 Your support materials can be completed at a later date.